 You can also repurpose a jar from something else.
 Whenever I splurge on my favourite fancy French jam I always save the jars for this kind of thing.

 How do you make fruit on the bottom yogurt cups?

-What’s the best kind of yogurt for these cups?
+What's the best kind of yogurt for this recipe?

 What kind of fruit works best?